-It is currently unclear how the SUP Directive's EPR approach for fishing gear will be implemented.
+It is currently unclear how the SUP Directive's EPR schemes for fishing gear will be implemented.
 The EC has not clearly set out the methods for calculating a producer EPR fee, and has not, so far, established minimum collection or recycling rates.
-This may change after the initial directive evaluation in 2027.
+This may change after the initial evaluation of the SUP Directive in 2027.

-Member states could reduce the risk of the SUP Directive on the fishing gear producers and assemblers - as well as influence the EC's evaluation - by taking a proactive, multi-stakeholder response (see Annex D), for example by ensuring the inclusion of modulated fees that encourage CE and ecodesign practices.
-The member states could also draw on previous experience of implementing EPR related policy e.g. Waste from Electrical and Electronic Equipment, End-of-Life Vehicles and Packaging directives
+Member states could reduce the challenges of the implementing EPR for fishing gear producers and assemblers - as well as influence the EC's evaluation - by taking a proactive, multi-stakeholder response (see Annex D).
+The member states should also learn from previous experience of implementing EPR related policy e.g. Waste from Electrical and Electronic Equipment, End-of-Life Vehicles and Packaging directives